adrianomonteiroweb/e2e-tests-with-nodejs-and-prisma/README.md

 # E2E TESTS WITH NODEJS AND PRISMA

-Study repository of E2E tests with Node.js and Prima.
+Study repository of E2E tests and units tests with Node.js and Prisma.

 ### TECHNOLOGIES